DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 .. note::

    If the compiler binary to be used does not correspond to that given in the TOOLCHAIN part of the target, the compiler command may need to be explicitly specified.
-For example, if compiling for gcc, where the gcc binary is called gcc4.8, the command would need to be "gmake install T=<target> CC=gcc4.8".
+For example, if compiling for gcc, where the gcc binary is called gcc4.8, the command would need to be ``gmake install T=<target> CC=gcc4.8``.

 Browsing the Installed DPDK Environment Target
 ----------------------------------------------